 The first part of any lead generation plan is producing the marketing material.
 Having said that, unless your material has innate shareability, you’re going to need to help put it in front of the right people.

-There you have it, a solid guide on what NOT to do.
 Tack this on your workstation or put it in a prominent place if you need reminding.
-There are thousands of conflicting strategies out there and sometimes, simply knowing what NOT to do is an easier way to keep yourself on track.
+There are thousands of conflicting strategies out there and sometimes, knowing what NOT to do is an easier way to keep yourself on track.